 If they’ve grown up in solitude, with their own room and privacy, there’s probably a way of living that they’re very used to.
 Though studies tell us that the psychological effects of being an only child include them being a lot more flexible than most, that may not be the case when their routines are put under scrutiny.
-Then again, when has adjusting in a marriage ever been easy for anyone?
+Then again, when has adjusting in a marriage or a relationship ever been easy for anyone?

 The Pros And Cons Of Being An Only Child

 By now, you must have understood that people who grew up without siblings cannot be solely defined by that aspect of their life.
 Though being an only child does affect their personalities, it does not completely shape the kind of person they become.
-With that being said, let’s sum it all up with a few general pros and cons of being an only child.
+With that said, let’s sum it all up with a few general pros and cons of being an only child.

 |Pros of being an only child||Cons of being an only child|